 Additional matters of concern surround over the fact that the profitability of NBFIs seems to have declined during this time period.
 For example, the Return on Equity (ROE) has declined by 20%, from 10.4% in 2012 to 8.3% in 2017 - while the Return on Assets (ROA) fell from 1.9% in 2012 to 1.14% in 2017.
 In the most recent year for which data is available (2018), financial position of the NBFI's deteriorated markedly due to a surge in classified loans and sharp drop in the ROA and ROE.
-The average ROE in 2018 was only one fourth of what it was in 2012, and the average ROA in 2018 was only one sixth of what it was in 2012, along with the move to liquidate the Peoples' Leasing by the regulator and potential undeclared insolvency of many other NBFIs.
+The average ROE in 2018 was only one fourth of what it was in 2012, and the average ROA in 2018 was only one sixth of what it was in 2012.
+All indicators point to a possible further deterioration of the financial position of NBFIs in 2019, along with the move to liquidate the Peoples' Leasing by the regulator and potential undeclared insolvency of many other NBFIs.